stanford-crfm/levanter/docs/Blog-Post.md

 Because `y_pred` is a 2D array of shape `(128, 1)`, and `y` is a 1D array of shape `(128,)`, the `-` operator will broadcast `y` to shape `(128, 128)`.
 (This makes the subtraction an "outer product"-like operation rather than the intended elementwise subtraction.)
 But, you won't get an error at runtime; this is a silent bug.
 The `mean` call hides the bug by averaging over all values.
+You get the wrong answer, but you likely won't notice.

 This is a common bug in deep learning code, and it's easy to miss.
-We, and anecdotally many others we have spoken to, have individually lost multiple days to this exact bug, and it shows up in every deep learning framework.
+We, and anecdotally many others we have spoken to, have individually lost multiple days to this exact bug, and it shows up in every library with NumPy's broadcasting semantics.

 But if we use named tensors, we avoid this bug without having to think about it.
 Here's what this code looks like in Haliax: